1. Ada

 Zoster sine herpete (ZSH): shingles without the rash

 It is possible for a person to develop shingles without being affected by the rash, although this is rare.
-When shingles occurs without the rash being present, this is called zoster sine herpete (ZSH).
+When shingles occur without the rash being present, this is called zoster sine herpete (ZSH).

 • A feeling of numbness in a certain area